Lecturers & Visiting Faculty

 Courses Taught: Managers and the Legal Environment

-Lecturer Steven Green has been a deputy attorney general for the California Department of Justice since 1988.
-In this capacity, his practice has been entirely devoted to federal and state litigation on behalf of California’s tax, insurance and business agencies.
+In December 2016 Green retired after a 25+ year career a Deputy Attorney General – California Department of Justice.
+In this capacity, his practice was entirely devoted to federal and state litigation on behalf of California’s tax, insurance and business agencies.